Genomic basis for drought resistance in European beech forests threatened by climate change

 Even though the area sampled for this study was limited relative to the species distribution range, it comprised its core area.
 In addition, the climatic variation covered by the sampling sites for this study is representative for large parts of the species range (Baumbach et al., 2019).
 The relatively limited population structure over large parts of the species range (Magri et al., 2006), together with the propensity for long-range gene flow (Belmonte et al., 2008), suggested that the genomic variation responsible for drought tolerance identified here is widely distributed (Lander et al., 2021).
 Nevertheless, an assessment of the geographic distribution of the drought-related genomic variants over the entire distribution range would yield general insight into the species-wide architecture of this important trait.

 None of the genes found here was involved in a transcriptomic study on drought response in beech saplings (Müller et al., 2017).
 However, most of the reliably annotated genes with or close to SNP loci significantly associated with drought phenotypes had putative homologs in other plant species previously shown to be involved in drought or different environmental stress response (for citations, see Supplementary file 1C, D).
 For the remaining, not annotated genes, it remained unclear whether they had really never been associated with drought before, or whether we were just unable to make this link due to the lack of (ecological) annotation and standardised reporting (Waldvogel et al., 2021).
 The involvement of in total 67 genes, together with the relatively flat effect size distribution, suggested that drought resistance in F. sylvatica is a moderately polygenic trait, which should respond well to artificial breeding attempts and natural selection.
 However, given the relatively strict threshold criteria, it is likely that more yet undetected loci contribute to the respective phenotypes.
 The low LD in beech predicts that an adaptation to drought will not compromise genome-wide genetic diversity and thus adaptation potential to other stressors.
-We achieved a high level of accuracy using genomic data to predict the drought phenotype from individuals not used to identify drought-associated SNP loci.
-However, due to the small sample size, LDA might have resulted in overfitting (Hawkins, 2004).
-We therefore also used a non-parametric Machine Learning algorithm that has been shown to produce more robust results, especially for small sample sizes (Horenko, 2020).
-Both analyses confirmed that we mainly identified alleles widespread throughout the sampled range and not locally specific.
+We achieved a high level of accuracy using genomic data to statistically predict the drought phenotype from individuals not used to identify drought-associated SNP loci.
+We used a non-parametric machine learning algorithm that has been shown to produce robust results, especially for small sample sizes (Horenko, 2020).
+Please note that the method is not trying to causally and quantitatively explain phenotypic differences, but uses statistical associations for prediction.
+The analysis confirmed that we mainly identified alleles widespread throughout the sampled range and not locally specific.
 Besides, we confirmed a considerable level of genetic variation in the sampled regions.
 The observation that trees with the highest predictive values showed no loss of heterozygosity indicated that there is still adaptive potential for drought adaptation in the species (Gienapp et al., 2017).
 With the SNP assay, we therefore created a tool that can (i) support the choice of seed trees for reforestations, (ii) provide decision guidance for selective logging, and (iii) monitor whether natural selection on this quantitative trait is already acting in the species.
 The current study can also serve as a starting point for molecular and physiological research on how the identified loci or variants may, alone or in concert, confer resilience or tolerance to a range of drought stress symptoms.

 Materials and methods